 As I contemplated this beautiful exposition, I realized how fortunate I am to have “a human birth, the longing for liberation, and the refuge of a great being,” our beloved Gurumayi.
 Further reflection showed me that sometimes I lack the “burning” longing that Gurumayi speaks of.
 To cultivate this longing, I am resolved to follow the suggestions in the exposition and make the right effort to enhance my daily

-I pray to have the strength to follow Gurumayi’s command, “Be a
+I pray to have the strength to follow Gurumayi’s command to “be a

-mumukshu” in the true sense of the word, and become liberated in this very birth.
+mumukshu” in the true sense of the word, and become liberated in this very lifetime.

 Udaipur, India